 Our underwriting model is general enough to incorporate any of these potential sources of discrimination.
 In this paper, we choose to focus on bigotry and the impact that it has not only on minority applicants at bigoted banks, but also on the behavior of non-bigoted banks and its applicants-both minority and white.
 We illustrate how the choices that individuals make regarding whether or not to apply for loans-and to which bank they apply-are based on the likelihood that they will be approved and, therefore, imply a correlation between the creditworthiness of a bank's applicant pool and race.
 Profit- and utility-maximizing banks have an incentive to use the information this correlation reveals in order to more accurately assess credit risk.
 In other words, applicant self-selection behavior can lead to endogenous differences in the average creditworthiness of different groups.
-As a result, statistical discrimination arises even if lenders believe that the distribution of creditworthiness is the same across groups in the general population.
-In other words, bigotry on the part of some banks causes applicant self selection behavior that makes non-bigoted banks statistically discriminate.
+As a result, statistical discrimination arises even if lenders believe that the distribution of creditworthiness is the same across groups in the economic agents, maximizing their (albeit socially-condemned) preference function subject to constraints.

+general population.
+In other words, bigotry on the part of some banks causes applicant self-selection behavior that incents non-bigoted banks to statistically discriminate.

 The empirical predictions that arise from our model are consistent with many existing empirical studies on discrimination in credit markets.
-In addition, our model clarifies the importance of the source of discrimination for testing and policy.
-It is important to keep in mind, however, that the primary contribution of our paper is not simply in the specific empirical predictions it may provide, but also in the structure it provides for thinking about how market frictions may affect the underwriting process.
+In addition, our model darifies the importance of the source of discrimination for testing and policy.
+It is important to keep in mind, however, that the primary contribution of our paper is not simply in specific empirical predictions, but more generally in the structure it provides for thinking about how market frictions may affect the underwriting process.
 Our framework for analysis will provide a foundation for researchers and policymakers to better understand the true causes of observed racial differences in credit markets, and to analyze how various policy corrections may affect the market.